rusterlium/rustler/README.md

 # Ruster (unsafe)

 A crate for creating [Erlang NIF modules](http://www.erlang.org/doc/man/erl_nif.html) in Rust.
 This crate exposes the raw C NIF API which can be used directly or as a foundation for higher layer interface crates.
+Supported under Unix and Windows.

 See the [crate documention](http://goertzenator.github.io/ruster_unsafe/ruster_unsafe/index.html).